Scot Halpin

 Thomas Scot Halpin (February 3, 1954 – February 9, 2008) was an American artist and musician.
-In 1973, having initially being a member of the audience at a concert by the Who at the Cow Palace in Daly City, California, he ended up playing drums onstage after the band's drummer Keith Moon passed out mid-show.
+In 1973, having initially been a member of the audience at a concert by the Who at the Cow Palace in Daly City, California, he ended up playing drums onstage after the band's drummer Keith Moon passed out mid-show.
 Halpin's performance won him Rolling Stone's "Pick-Up Player of the Year Award" later that year.

 Education and career

 Halpin was born in Muscatine, Iowa, to Elizabeth and Richard Halpin, of Muscatine.
 He grew up in Muscatine, showing early promise as a visual artist and musician.
 In the early 1970s, he moved to California, where he met his wife and life-time collaborator Robin Young at City College of San Francisco in 1978.
 Halpin went on to earn an MA in Interdisciplinary Arts from San Francisco State University.

 Halpin became composer in residence at the Headlands Center for the Arts, in Sausalito, California, and played with a number of bands.
 While on the West Coast, Halpin and his wife managed a new wave punk rock night club, The Roosevelt, before moving to Indiana in 1995 to pursue opportunities in the visual arts.